-In 1982 I was living in Laramie, Wyoming, and decided to take a class on “how to get published.”
-The teacher was Donald Murray, a Pulitzer-prize winning journalist.
+In 1982, I was living in Laramie, Wyoming, and decided to take a class on “how to get published.”
+The teacher was Donald Murray, a Pulitzer-winning journalist.
 I was not really certain why I was taking the class other than the opportunity to be guided by someone who could write well enough to win such a prestigious award.
-In retrospect I think it was my writing blood yearning for an outlet.
+In retrospect, I think it was my writing blood yearning for an outlet.

-But before the final choice of story was made there were others that did not get told.
-The Laramie Animal Shelter is a city shelter like so many others across the United States, small and underfunded.
+But before the final choice of story was made, there were others that did not get told.
+The Laramie Animal Shelter is a city shelter, and like so many others across the United States, small and underfunded.
 Staffed by dedicated and hardworking men and women who did their best to make the right choices and care lovingly for the many animals that came their way—an overwhelming tide of animals.
-At that time over 10 million animals were euthanized in shelters every year due to a lack of enough homes.
-The Laramie Animal Shelter was no exception, as of 1982 an average of 25 percent of its dogs and 12 percent of its cats had to be euthanized.
+At that time, over 10 million animals were euthanized in shelters every year due to a lack of enough homes.
+The Laramie Animal Shelter was no exception; as of 1982, an average of 25 percent of its dogs and 12 percent of its cats had to be euthanized.

-My attention was caught by one large black dog who did not greet me eagerly, he huddled in the back of his cage, and his gaze spoke volumes to my heart, he wanted to trust but was no longer sure that he could.
+My attention was caught by one large black dog who did not greet me eagerly; he huddled in the back of his cage, and his gaze spoke volumes to my heart—he wanted to trust but was no longer sure he could.

-I took notes of the numbers on each cage, and the occupant, and asked the shelter workers for what background stories they had.
-Most of the dogs had been found wandering, numbers increase dramatically during the summer.
-Tourists frequently left Fido behind by the side of the highway, apparently a dog was too much trouble to take care of while having fun on vacation.
+I took notes of the numbers on each cage and the occupant and asked the shelter workers what background stories they had.
+Most dogs had been found wandering; numbers increased dramatically during the summer.
+Tourists frequently left Fido behind by the side of the highway.
+Apparently, a dog was too much trouble to take care of while having fun on vacation.
 One story that stood out for its special lack of humanity was the dog surrendered because the owners had redecorated, and he did not match the new décor.

 Much as I dreaded the thought, I finally asked the workers if I could be present when the next group of animals was euthanized.
-I felt as though I would be letting the animals down if I was too much of an emotional coward to witness the reality of what happens when lack of spaying, neutering and proper education results in overpopulation.
-The workers were concerned as to how I might respond, and were reluctant at first to agree to my presence.
-Ultimately they made me promise that I would not cry, a promise that I sincerely hoped that I could keep.
+I felt as though I would be letting the animals down if I were too much of an emotional coward to witness the reality of what happens when a lack of spaying, neutering, and proper education results in overpopulation.
+The workers were concerned as to how I might respond and were reluctant at first to agree to my presence.
+Ultimately, they made me promise that I would not cry—a promise that I sincerely hoped that I could keep.

-The cats were first, a paw was pulled out of the cage, and the injection was administered quickly.
-Next were five dogs, and Number 4717 was among them.
-Four dogs in turn were placed on the examination table, and given an injection to the heart.
+The cats were first; a paw was pulled out of the cage, and the injection was administered quickly.
+Next were five dogs, and puppy Number 4717 was among them.
+One by one, each of the four dogs was placed on the examination table and given an injection to the heart.
 Each dropped instantly.
-It was all so quick, and so business-like, that I was able to hold strong emotionally as I had promised, although I imagined that I would pay for my current emotional distance later, in private.
+It was all so quick and business-like that I was able to hold strong emotionally as I had promised, although I imagined that I would pay for my current emotional distance later, in private.

 And then it was Number 4717’s turn.
-And the injection missed the heart as sometimes happens.
-She did not drop instantly, it would take more time for the injection to take effect.
-So, they put her down on the floor so she could wander around freely, and everyone continued on with their morning chores.
+And the injection missed the heart, as sometimes happens.
+She did not drop instantly; it would take more time for the injection to take effect.
+So, they put her down on the floor to wander freely, and everyone continued on with their morning chores.

-The puppy was thrilled to be out, and ran from person to person, tail wagging happily.
+The puppy was thrilled to be out and ran from person to person, tail wagging happily.
 Her movements got slower and slower.
-Finally she went to the man who was washing up the food bowls, and with a quiet sigh she laid her head upon his foot, and died.
+Finally, she went to the man washing up the food bowls, and with a quiet sigh, she laid her head upon his foot and died.

-At that point I lost it, in order to honor my promise I had to go cry in the bathroom.
-Even now as I write this I am crying, even after all these years.
-I will never forget that moment as long as I live, a moment that spoke so eloquently of all the years of devotion and love that those shelter animals had to offer, lifetimes that now would never be.
+At that point, I lost it; to honor my promise, I went to cry in the bathroom.
+Even now, as I write this, I am crying—even after all these years.
+I will never forget that moment as long as I live, one that spoke so eloquently of all the years of devotion and love those shelter animals had to offer, lifetimes that now would never be.

-When I emerged from the bathroom, somewhat under control, the bodies of all the dogs and cats euthanized had been laid out in neat rows in the garage in preparation for transport to the city dump.
-There their bodies would be tossed into an earthen pit, alongside any road-killed animals, and some dirt would be bulldozed over them.
+When I emerged from the bathroom, somewhat under control, the bodies of all the euthanized dogs and cats had been laid out in neat rows in the garage in preparation for transport to the city dump.
+Their bodies would be tossed into an earthen pit alongside road-killed animals, and some dirt would be bulldozed over them.

 Lest you think this heartless, the city did what they could with what budget they had.
-There was not enough money to cremate the animals, this method of disposal was quite common in rural areas.
+There was not enough money to cremate the animals; this method of disposal was quite common in rural areas.
 It was tough to stay, but I hung in there, feeling as though my presence at least bore witness to the lives of these animals, victims in a quiet war on overpopulation, and gave them some honor in their passing.
-They did not go unmourned, I cried for them, and for the countless others who had gone before, and the untold numbers yet to come.
+They did not go unmourned; I cried for them and the countless others who had gone before and the untold numbers yet to come.

-Here is the original beginning to “The Animals Are Waiting At the Shelter,” and the epitaph that I wrote for the puppy:
+Here is the original beginning of “The Animals Are Waiting At the Shelter” and the epitaph that I wrote for the puppy:

 “Number 4714 waited for her owner for five days.